EMACLAB Anticheat Driver, Part 2: Globals

 Conclusion

-I decided not go so deep into that subject, if you’re curious then take a look at the .IDB
+I decided not go so deep into that subject initially, but with further analysis i was able to document most of the globals and their purposes.
+If you’re curious then take a look at the .IDB